basjes1977/jira-po-toolkit/README.md

 - **Purpose:** Checks all Stories in 'Ready' state for missing acceptance criteria and for a valid label.
 - **Instructions:**
   - A story is only 'Ready' if it has acceptance criteria (markdown list) and a label from the PowerPoint generator's list.
+  - Run with `python jira_ready_sanity_check.py --fix-labels` to assign one or more labels interactively (comma-separated); when launched from the menu you'll be prompted automatically if any labels are missing.
+  - Stories lacking description, acceptance criteria, and a valid label trigger an early prompt so you can move them back to `To Refine` before spending time labeling.
 - [See detailed README](./jira_ready_sanity_check.md)

 ### 5. Show 'On Hold' Stories Overview (`jira_on_hold_overview.py`)